NGC 40

-NGC 40 (also known as the Bow-Tie Nebula and Caldwell 2) is a planetary nebula discovered by William Herschel on November 25, 1788, and is composed of hot gas around a dying star.
-The star has ejected its outer layer which has left behind a small, hot star.
+NGC 40, also known as the Bow-Tie Nebula or Caldwell 2, is a planetary nebula located around 5280 light years (1619 parsecs) from Earth in the Constellation of Cepheus.
+The nebula is about one light-year across.
+It was discovered by William Herschel on November 25, 1788.

+The nebula formed due to a dying star ejecting its outer layers of gas leaving behind a small, hot stellar remnant known as a white dwarf.
 Radiation from the star causes the shed outer layer to heat to about 10,000 degrees Celsius and become visible as a planetary nebula.
-The nebula is about one light-year across.
 About 30,000 years from now, scientists theorize that NGC 40 will fade away, leaving only a white dwarf star approximately the size of Earth.

+Structure

-Morphologically, the shape of NGC 40 resembles a barrel with the long axis pointing towards the north-northeast.
+The main structure of NGC 40 has a barrel-like shape with two moves expanding towards the northern and southern directions.
+The long axis pointing towards the north-northeast.
 There are two additional pairs of lobes around the poles, which correspond to additional ejections from the star.
+There is a cavity located in NGC 40 that is around 6500 years old.
+The northern and southern lobes were ejected around 4200 years ago.